juriad/advent2022/README.md

 The task itself was fine.
 I expected bigger deviation and search through the space of all options, but it is just the second day.

+## Day 3 - BQN

+BQN tries a lot - has a great documentation, it is easy to install, may even be readable after some practice.
+But the language is hard to write casually - I ended up copying individual characters.
+Its REPL was nice as well the ease of working with input and output.
+I struggled most in how to calculate an intersection but luckily there were examples.
+I mostly missed a `filter` function as a counterpart to `map`.

+The task was screaming - use arrays of characters, so I sed an array-based language.
+Not dealing with cycles was refreshing.

 # Lists

 ## Language pool